 - Scaffolds must be at least 10 feet from electric power lines at all times.

-Construction workers who’ve been hurt on the job aren’t in the best position to handle the workers’ compensation claim.
+Construction workers who have been hurt on the job are not in the best position to handle the workers’ compensation claim.
 Even people in the best of health have trouble understanding all the intricacies of Colorado’s workers’ comp system.
-If you’ve been hurt at work, don’t wait to reach out to one of Burg Simpson’s Colorado workers comp lawyers.
+If you have been hurt at work, do not wait to reach out to one of Burg Simpson’s Colorado workers comp lawyers.
 Call 303-792-5595 or fill out our Free Case Evaluation form so we can get started on your claim today.